MilenTecle/znapped/README.md

 1. Open the workspace and run npx create-react-app . --use-npm to install React.
 2. After React has been installed, run npm start to start the app.
-3. Add a Procfile in teh root directory and add - web: serve -s build.
+3. Add a Procfile in the root directory and add - web: serve -s build.
 4. Add - "heroku-prebuild": "npm install -g serve" in the package.json file scripts section.